 Whereas Cantonese douchi are small, dry beans, preserved only in salt (and sometimes ginger), Sichuan douchi are fermented in water with salt, wheat, liquor and spices.
 After a year, the beans end up plump and moist, surrounded by a bit of paste.
 Unlike the more-familiar Cantonese black beans, they should not be rinsed before use to clean or plump, as you don't want to rinse away all that flavor.

 While similar in taste to other douchi (tasting purely of intense black bean, not the spice or liquor they are aged in), they are a bit more mild and less salty.
 Fermented black beans are a must-have for twice-cooked pork, hot pot and dry pot, and can be added to a stir-fry for an added zing.
 Or try the Mala Market recipe for black bean chili oil over on Food52.Source: Sichuan Pixian Douban Co., Chengdu, Sichuan

 Ingredients: soybean, water, salt, wheat, liquor, spices, potassium sorbate

 Allergens: soybean, wheat

-Best by: August 2021; refrigerate after opening for longterm storage
+Best by: Open by August 2021; refrigerate after opening for longterm storage